yanriver/yanriver.github.io/index.md

 Before that, I was in Lanzhou University, for my bachelor and master studies.

 At present, my research interests generally lie in population and community ecology.
 I use statistical and theoretical modeling method to understand the dynamics of population and community.
-I do not constrain myself in any specific directions, so anything can help to understan nature interests me, such as species interaction, phylogenetic relation, climate, human disturbance, etc.
+I do not constrain myself in any specific directions, so anything that can help to understan nature interests me, such as species interaction, phylogenetic relation, climate, human disturbance, etc.